 The young lion and the serpent you shall trample underfoot.

 a.
-Because you have made the LORD… your dwelling place: The following principles and promises are suited for those who trust in the LORD, making Him their dwelling place – their source of life and satisfaction.
+Because you have made the Lord…your dwelling place: The principles and promises in verses 10 through 16 are directed towards those who trust in the Lord, making Him their dwelling place – their source of life and satisfaction.

 b.
-No evil shall befall you: The previous promises (Psalm 91:5-8) of security and safety even in a time of plague are repeated.
+No evil shall befall you: The previous promises (verses 5-8) of security and safety even in a time of plague are repeated.
 Again, this is not regarded as an absolute promise for every believer in every circumstance, because beloved people of God have fallen to evil or died in plague.
-It is the happy observation of the Psalmist and a general expression of God’s protection, comfort, and care for His people.
+It is the happy expectation of the psalmist and a general expression of God’s protection, comfort, and care for His people.

 i.
 “Martin Luther wrote that this refers to ‘one who really dwells and does not merely appear to dwell and does not just imagine that he dwells’ in God.”
 (Boice)